IRS Notice CP2000

 Get Help With Your CP2000 Notice

 Getting a CP2000 notice can be confusing and scary.
 Luckily, you don’t have to deal with this on your own.
-We can help you.
-At the W Tax Group, we have extensive experience helping people with a wide range of tax issues.
+We can help.
+At the W Tax Group, we have extensive experience helping taxpayers with a wide range of tax issues.
 Give us a call today.
-We can start with a free consultation, and then, help you find the best path forward for your situation.
+We can start with a free consultation and help you find the best path forward for your situation.